-A terminal block within the junction box facilitates the wiring process.
 A cover on the front of the junction box allows access to the interior of the junction box.
+A locking set screw on the junction box cover allows you to secure the junction box cover and prevent it from being removed.